lordthorzonus/yii2-algolia/README.md

 ```

 ## ActiveRecord Helpers
-**Note that this is still very much work in progress**
+**Note that this is still very much work in progress**.
 This package also provides helpers for dealing with Yii's ActiveRecord Models.

 ### Configuring an ActiveRecord Class
 To use the helpers just implement the `leinonen\Yii2Algolia\ActiveRecord\SearchableInterface`.
 The `leinonen\Yii2Algolia\Searchable` trait provides everything that you need.
-You can control what fields are indexed to Algolia by cahing the `fields()` and `extraFields()` methods like you normally would.
+You can control what fields are indexed to Algolia by using the `fields()` and `extraFields()` methods like you normally would.
 You can also override the `getAlgoliaRecord()` for more custom use cases.

 ```php
 use leinonen\Yii2Algolia\ActiveRecord\Searchable;